akhilrohankar/Quiz/readme.md

 * 1 is to start the test, one question at a time is asked with options and user can select the answer.
 Correctness of the answer is checked and result shown.

-* Option 2 is to provide the over all score for all the questions being asnwered.
+* Option 2 is to provide the over all score for all the questions being answered.

 * When option 3 is selected, user is asked a question then its options and correct answer.
 This is then added back to the qa.json and that is saved.